Image: "Impetigo" by James Heilman, MD is licensed under CC BY-SA 3.0. Link to the source.

 3. Supportive Care

 - Hygiene Measures: Encourage regular handwashing and keeping nails short to prevent the spread of infection.
-Avoid sharing towels, bedding, or clothing with others until the infection is cleared.
+Avoid sharing towels, bedding, or clothing.

 - Skin Care: Gently clean the affected area with soap and water before applying topical antibiotics.